HidekiAI/server-solved-sudoku/micro-services/oauth_relay_service/README.md

 In summary, the authorization endpoint handles user authentication and consent, while the token endpoint provides the actual access token for subsequent API requests2.

 As for userInfoEndpoint, it's mainly because I wanted to make it just a tad fancy and associate GMail account that the user used to associate the AccessToken with.
 Whatever element you need to expose, make sure to go to the Console and enable it (i.e. userinfo.email).

 Firstly, just to clarify, from Google OAuth2 service's point of view, the term "Client" is meant by this micro-service acting as a client to Google's service.
 What probably makes it really confusing (well, at least I constantly get confused to a point where I lose sleep, OK maybe not) is that if your mime on your Desktop is setup in a way Google likes it, you'd see a dialog box appear in which it asks for username, password, and even a subsequent dialog box asking for your consent to grant permission for this micro-service to extract private data such as your email address, calendar schedules, etc. In which you get this double-take of "I never wrote that code nor designed that beautiful UI on this app, where did that logic come from?"

 In any case, perhaps flow-diagram will help better explain...
 In case when auth succeeds (i.e. user enters the password correctly)

 Few notes:

 - There are 2 WAN-facing enpoints, 1 for relay service, 1 for Google callbacks.
+NOTE: Google OAuth2 ONLY ACCEPTS HTTPS (HTTP connections are refused)
 - It is critical, all the way up to with or without the trailing "/", the `redirect_uri` matches EXACTLY as declared on the Google Console.
-If you enter as "<http://localhost/callback>" then in your code (for me, it's [here](../.env)) has to match exact!
+If you enter as "<https://localhost/callback>" then in your code (for me, it's [here](../.env)) has to match exact!
 - The `redirect_uri` is used mainly as a callback to non-blocking request for Authentication Endpoint at Google.
 This is because Google needs to interact a bit with the client to ask for username+password and consent (allow/deny) to have the micro-service acquire user's email address from Google.
 But at the same time, that same `redirect_uri` is used as a signature associated to the authentication code to clarify that the auth-code we're using is specifically for this micro-services consentment, and not for other micro-services (they'll need to have their own callback uri as well as request auth-code for that purpose).
 - `NAT_host` is just the proxy server that is exposed with IP (or hostname with FQDN), listening on HTTPS port 443
 - `message_service` is another micro-service such as Kafka, RabbitMQ, etc for pub/sub/notif
 - `storage` is another micro-service such as SQLite3, MongoDB, PostgresSQL, or even File System, etc that can persist and outlive the lifetime of the service